History of Kansas: 1820s–1840s: Indian territory

 After this point, the Indian Removal Act of 1830 expedited the process.
 By treaty dated August 30, 1831, the Ottawa ceded land to the United States and moved to a small reservation on the Kansas River and its branches.
 The treaty was ratified April 6, 1832.
 On October 24, 1832, the U.S. government moved the Kickapoos to a reservation in Kansas.
 On October 29, 1832, the Piankeshaw and Wea agreed to occupy 250 sections of land, bounded on the north by the Shawanoe; east by the western boundary line of Missouri; and west by the Kaskaskia and Peoria peoples.
-By treaty made with the United States on September 21, 1833, the Otoe tribe ceded their country south of the Little Nemaha River.
+By treaty made with the United States on September 21, 1833, the Otoe ceded their country south of the Little Nemaha River.

-By September 17, 1836 the confederacy of the Sac and Fox, by treaty with the United States, moved north of Kickapoo.
+By September 17, 1836, the confederacy of the Sauk and Meskwaki, by treaty with the United States, moved north of Kickapoo.
 By treaty of February 11, 1837, the United States agreed to convey to the Pottawatomi an area on the Osage River, southwest of the Missouri River.
 The tract selected was in the southwest part of what is now Miami County.